dookbook/dookbook-weekly/terminology/Markdown.en.md

 implementations that appeared over the years have subtle differences and many come with syntax extensions.

-!!! info "Tips"
 The filename extension of the documents written by Markdown are `.md` or `.markdown`.

 ## Standardization